Homosexuality in English football: Against heterosexual players

+Heterosexual players, such as Sol Campbell, Ryan Allsop, Billy Gilmour and Conor Gallagher have been the victim of homophobic abuse by fans.
+Another heterosexual player, Graeme Le Saux, was homophobically abused by fellow player Robbie Fowler.

 Graeme Le Saux, an England international left-back, endured homophobic taunts despite being married to a woman with children.
 The rumours allegedly began because of his "unladdish hobbies", which included antique collecting, and his university background.
 He later admitted he had considered quitting the game because of the abuse and the humiliation he felt.
 One example of the public abuse he suffered came in a Premier League match between Chelsea and Liverpool on 27 February 1999.
 Le Saux became involved in a running series of taunts with Liverpool striker Robbie Fowler.
 With Le Saux preparing to take a free-kick, Fowler repeatedly bent over and pointed his backside in the Chelsea player's direction.
 Despite the obvious taunts, Le Saux, who refused to take the free-kick, was booked for delay of play.
 Unseen by the match officials, Le Saux later struck Fowler on the edge of the Chelsea penalty area.
 Both were later charged with misconduct by the FA.

 In 2008, Sol Campbell received homophobic abuse from Tottenham Hotspur fans while playing for Portsmouth.
 Campbell is also married to a woman with three children.
 Prior to this, in 2005, his brother was jailed for 12 months after assaulting a classmate who suggested that the defender was gay.
 In 2009, a man and a boy were found guilty of shouting homophobic chants at Campbell in a match between Portsmouth and Spurs.
 In January 2019, Campbell spoke out about the homophobic abuse he had recently received.
 He had also been the victim of similar abuse in 2014.

+In February 2026, Hull City fans were arrested for homophobic chanting at Chelsea players and fans.
+Later that month, Cardiff City were charged by the FA following homophobic chanting by its fans, also against Chelsea.
+Hull were later fined £30,000 for the incident, and some fans were banned.

+In March 2026, Manchester United player Jack Fletcher received a 6-match ban after using a homophobic slur during a match.